obukhov/leoslack/README.md

 To make things work you must configure following integrations in your slack account.

+### Create configuration file

-First of all you should copy dist configuration file:
+First of all you should copy distributed configuration file to your custom location:

 ```
 cp config.dist.php config.php